Negotiation: Integrated negotiation

+Sole source negotiation

+Sole source negotiation arises when a buyer has no apparent alternatives but to purchase from a specific supplier or attempt to secure a better deal without any alternative.

 Bad faith

 When a party pretends to negotiate but secretly has no intention of compromising, the party is negotiating in bad faith; for example, when a political party sees political benefit in appearing to negotiate without having any intention of making the compromises necessary to settle.

 Bad faith negotiations are often used in political science and political psychology to refer to negotiating strategies in which there is no real intention to reach compromise or a model of information processing.
 The "inherent bad faith model" of information processing is a theory in political psychology that was first put forth by Ole Holsti to explain the relationship between John Foster Dulles' beliefs and his model of information processing.
-It is the most widely studied model of one's opponent: A state is presumed implacably hostile, and contra-indicators of this are ignored.
+It is the most widely studied model of one's opponent.
+A state is presumed implacably hostile, and contra-indicators of this are ignored.
 They are dismissed as propaganda ploys or signs of weakness.
-Examples are John Foster Dulles' position regarding the Soviet Union.
+An example is John Foster Dulles' position regarding the Soviet Union.